blanchardjeremy/signal-voip-registration-helper/README.md

 ## Features

 - **New Account Registration**: Register a new Signal account as a primary device.
-The primary "device" is signal-cli on your computer.
-Though you don't need to ever interact with it that way after you add it to the desktop.
+The primary "device" is operating through the `signal-cli` library on your computer, though you don't need to ever interact with it that way after you add it to the desktop.
 - **Link Signal Desktop**: Link Signal Desktop as a secondary device to an existing signal-cli account
 - **Captcha Support**: Handles Signal's captcha verification process